Trauma Therapy in London

 A Common Struggle Behind Closed Doors

 If you feel "broken" because you find family relationships difficult, please know that you are far from alone.
 Most of my clients arrive with this exact conflict: the tug-of-war between loyalty and self-preservation.
-Relational trauma and its impact on adult mental health is an area of growing global recognition.
-Research indicates that Adverse Childhood Experiences (ACEs)—which include emotional neglect or growing up in a dysfunctional household—are incredibly common, with nearly 64% of adults reporting at least one such experience [1].
+Relational trauma and its impact on adult mental health is an area of growing recognition.
+Research indicates that Adverse Childhood Experiences (ACEs)—which include emotional neglect or growing up in a dysfunctional household—are incredibly common, with nearly 64% of adults reporting at least one such experience.

 Understanding the "Relational Blueprint"